 5BioDivIQ Platform & Implications

-BioDivIQ is a science-based platform using open-access ecological datasets to deliver biodiversity insights and CSBI scores across sites.
+BioDivIQ science-based platform using open-access ecological datasets to deliver biodiversity insights and CSBI scores across sites.

 Practical implications: